nhsconnect/ITK3-FHIR-eDischarge/index.md

 # Using this guide #

 This guide has been created to support the adoption of NHS Digital defined FHIR Messages.
-As such the site is structured around stakeholders involved in building FHIR ITK Messaging Solutions including  ITK Messaging Solution users, developers and architects.
+This site has been developed with input from stakeholders such as ITK3 Messaging Solution users, developers and architects.

-{% include custom/messaging_overview.svg %}

-The above steps outline a complete journey from imagination and exploring to developing local ITK Messaging Solutions using NHS Digital Messages, all the way to deploying a live ITK Messaging Solution.